ankitjain8959/java/README.md

 `Stream pipelines` means a sequence of operations (intermediate + terminal) that are performed on the data in the stream.
 A stream pipeline consists of a source, zero or more intermediate operations, and a terminal operation.
 - **Source**: The data source from which the stream is created (e.g., a collection, array, or I/O channel).
 - **Intermediate Operations**: Operations that transform the stream into another stream.
 They are lazy and do not produce a result until a terminal operation is invoked.
+Examples include `filter`, `map`, `flatmap`, `sorted`.
+  - **Stateless Intermediate Operations**: These operations do not depend on the state of the stream and can be applied independently to each element.
 Examples include `filter`, `map`, and `sorted`.
+  - **Stateful Intermediate Operations**: These operations require knowledge of the entire stream to produce a result.
+Examples include `distinct`, `sorted`, and `limit`.
 - **Terminal Operation**: An operation that produces a result or a side effect, such as `forEach`, `collect`, or `reduce`.
 Terminal operations can be further categorized into:
   - **Non-Short-Circuiting Operations**: These operations process all elements in the stream and produce a result.
 Examples include `collect`, `reduce`, and `toArray`.
   - **Short-Circuiting Operations**: Some terminal operations can short-circuit the processing of the stream, meaning they can stop processing as soon as a certain condition is met.
 Examples include `findFirst`, `anyMatch`, and `allMatch`.